csoeller/pyme-install-docs/PYMEAcquire/conda-setup.md

 - install by prefix in a generally accessible directory - in these examples we call our environment `pyme-shared`

+**TODO**: flesh out...

+**Note**: The `pyserial` package needed to be installed separately since it is needed by a number of backends and apparently not automatically provided with the `pyme-depends` metapackage.
+Done easily via:

+	conda install pyserial

 ## Make more easily usable for all users

 - add the parent directory of those environments to the following environment variable: `CONDA_ENVS_PATH`